Key Takeaways:

 The payoff diagram of the examples will look as below:

-If the prices fall as expected then we can earn unlimited profits.
+If the prices fall as expected, then we can earn unlimited profits.

-What it means by Selling Put Options?
+What does it mean by Selling Put Options?

 Put sellers sell options with the expectation to lose value for benefiting from the premiums received for the option.